PRODUCTS YOU MAY BE INTERESTED IN

 Be respectful to the interview panel; address them as Mr., Mrs., or Miss.
 Look at the interviewers, but don’t stare them out, as I mentioned before.
 And, also, this is important, use the company name a few times, “Well, I have been researching Tescos…” or, “I’ve been researching Coca-Cola …” whatever company you’re applying for, use their name because it will show that you have researched them properly.

-Okay, let’s take a look at a number of questions.
+Okay, let’s take a look at a number of customer service interview questions.

 Now, when responding to this question, think about the job description.
 Think about the role that you’re applying for.
 If I was applying for a customer service role, I would think that I need to be positive.
 I need to be enthusiastic.
 I need to be organised.
 I need to be prepared, professional.
 I need to be able to cope with stress.
 So, therefore, I would say I need to be a fit and active person, so I’m trying to align my response with what’s required in the role.